AdobeDocs/experience-manager-65.it-IT/help/release-notes/assets.md

 [!DNL Adobe Asset Link] rafforza la collaborazione tra creativi e professionisti del marketing nel processo di creazione dei contenuti.
 Creatives can access content stored in [!DNL Experience Manager Assets], without leaving the apps that they are most familiar with.
 Creatives can seamlessly browse, search, check out, and check in assets using the in-app panel in [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], and [!DNL Adobe InDesign] apps.

-[!DNL Adobe Asset Link] fa parte di [Creative Cloud per l&#39;offerta enterprise](https://www.adobe.com/it/creativecloud/business/enterprise.html) .
+[!DNL Adobe Asset Link] è una parte della [Creative Cloud per l&#39;offerta enterprise](https://www.adobe.com/it/creativecloud/business/enterprise.html) .
 For more information about it, including necessary configuration of your [!DNL Experience Manager] deployment, see [Adobe Asset Link](https://helpx.adobe.com/it/enterprise/using/adobe-asset-link.html).

 ![Cercare risorse in  Adobe Photoshop](assets/asset_search_photoshop.png)